amandadias27/SWAN_project/README.md

-# Swan Telecom --- Customer Churn Prediction
+# SWAN Project - Customer Churn Prediction

 This project develops a machine learning solution to predict which customers of Swan Telecom are most likely to churn.
 Identifying